 Here’s my definition of your personal brand: (modified by me from the Nielsen Norman Group’s definition of brand)

 Your personal brand is the subjective perception of your value from others based on their experiences with you that ultimately influences their sentiment toward you.
-Click To Tweet
+Share on XThere are 4 key elements to this definition:

 1. Your Personal Brand Is Subjective